I. PARKING - PURPOSE, SCOPE & DEFINITIONS

 V. MOTOR SCOOTER, MOTORCYCLE, MOPED, BICYCLE, BOAT, TRAILER AND NON-MOTORIZED VEHICLE REQUIREMENTS

-(1) Motor scooters, motorcycles, mopeds, or bicycles shall be parked only in special racks or designated areas.
+(1) Motor scooters, motorcycles, mopeds, or bicycles shall not park in automobile spaces and shall park only in special racks or designated areas.

-(2) Parking motor scooters, motorcycles, mopeds, bicycles, boats and trailers in automobile parking spaces on campus is prohibited at all times.
+(2) Parking boats and trailers on campus is prohibited.

-(3) Parking of recreational vehicles (motor homes) on campus is prohibited unless advance permission to park on campus is provided by Parking Services.
+(3) Parking of recreational vehicles (motor homes) on campus is prohibited unless advance permission to park on campus is provided by PATS.

 VI.
 VIOLATIONS OF PARKING REQUIREMENTS

 (1) The University of North Florida Board of Trustees approves the fines for citations, late fees and immobilization fees.
-This information is published on the Parking Services website (www.unf.edu/parking) and is available from the Parking Services Department.
+This information is published at www.unf.edu/parking and is available from PATS.

 (2) Fines for parking, permit or other infractions issued pursuant to violations of this regulation must be paid within fourteen (14) calendar days of the date of issuance.
-After fourteen (14) days, late fees and other penalties, including administrative action and vehicle immobilization may be assessed.
+After fourteen (14) days, late fees and other penalties, including administrative action, collection fees, and vehicle immobilization may be assessed.

-(3) Payment or other appropriate arrangements for payment for parking permits must be made within fourteen (14) calendar days from the last day of the drop/add period for the current term.
-After fourteen (14) calendar days, a late fee and other penalties, including administrative action and vehicle immobilization may be assessed.
+(3) Payment or other appropriate arrangements for parking permits must be made within fourteen (14) calendar days from the last day of the add/drop period for the current term.
+After fourteen (14) calendar days, a late fee and other penalties, including administrative action, collection fees and vehicle immobilization may be assessed.

-(4) A vehicle found with a lost, stolen, invalid, altered or forged parking permit may be cited and immobilized and parking privileges may be revoked for the remainder of the permit year.
+(4) A vehicle found with a lost, stolen, invalid, altered or forged parking permit may be cited, immobilized, and parking privileges may be revoked for the remainder of the permit year.
 Possession, use or distribution activity may also result in criminal prosecution and/or University disciplinary action.